Alethio36/mediastack/docs/disaster-recovery.md

    git clone <your-mediastack-repo> && cd mediastack ./mediastack.sh install cp /path/to/backups/<TIMESTAMP>/env .env && chmod 600 .env
+   tar -xzf /path/to/backups/<TIMESTAMP>/custom.tar.gz   # if the point has one
    ```
    Edit `.env` if paths differ on the new host.
 3. `./mediastack.sh configure` — existing answers become the defaults;